manvel-khnkoyan/jpv/README.md

 };
 ```

-### Strict
+## Strict

 In strict mode, every key in the JSON object must have a corresponding key in the pattern.
 If the object has extra keys that are not present in the pattern, validation will fail.
 Similarly, if the object is missing keys that are present in the pattern, validation will fail.
 This ensures the object structure precisely mirrors the pattern structure.
+Samilar requirements are also applied to arrays.

 ```javascript
 const pattern = {